 Therefore, use blonde or blanched powder.
 Unfortunately, they are not clearly labeled as such.
 Here are the psyllium husk powder and whole husk I typically buy.
 Purchase it online at Amazon, Vitacost, or in local health food stores.

 If you are looking for psyllium husk powder substitutes for bread or other baking needs, unfortunately there isn’t anything that really compares.
+However, some readers have swapped out an equal amount of ground flaxseed or modified tapioca starch.
+I haven’t tried it, so I can’t attest to the results.

 While xanthan gum or guar gum works beautifully in gluten-free desserts, such as cookies, cakes, pies, and brownies, nothing mimics similar binding in gluten-free breads.